sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightaware-piaware.md

 Once running, you can visit `http://docker.host.ip.addr:8081/` to access PiAware's "SkyAware".
 From there you need to configure your location and altitude on the FlightAware's website.
 To do this, click on the blue button marked `Go to my ADS-B Statistics Page` on your "SkyAware".
 When the FA website loads, click on the gear icon near your feeder name and configure your location and height *using the same values you set in your .env file*.
 If you do not configure these values via the FA website MLAT will not work for your PiAware feeder.
 You can also log onto FlightAware's website and click on the `My ADSB` link at the top of the page, and see your statistics, configure your location and altitude and other settings.

-Remember, if you change your location and altitude on FlightAware's website, you'll need to update your `.env` file locally \(and re-run `docker-compose up -d` from your application directory\)!
+Remember, if you change your location and altitude on FlightAware's website, you'll need to update your `.env` file locally \(and re-run `docker compose up -d` from your application directory\)!